-- Experience shall be related to professional qualification acquired by the person and be related to one or more of the expertise mentioned for the members of the Core group or the Sectoral Experts.
+- Experience shall be related to professional qualification acquired by the person and be related to one or more of the expertise mentioned for the expert members.
 Such experience should be a minimum of 15 years. - When the experience mentioned in the foregoing sub-paragraph interfaces with environmental issues, problems and their management, the requirement for the length of the experience can be reduced to a minimum of 10 years.